What are the Best Tennis Racquets for Intermediate Players?

 Power / Game Improvement

-Power / game improvement racquets are characterized by having large heads, longer style, and lightweight, this type of tennis rackets are mostly for beginner to intermediate level tennis players or anyone who wants a little more power on their shot.
+Power / game improvement racquets are characterized by having large heads, longer style, and lightweight, these type of rackets are mostly for beginner to intermediate level tennis players or anyone who wants a little more power on their shot.

 Control / Player's